 Title No. Sem.
-Grade Prerequisite Description Spanish I 4101 4102 2 9-12 None This course provides an understanding of the Spanish language through reading, writing, listening and speaking, as well as an understanding of the Hispanic cultures around the world.
-Proficiency will be developed through stories and the reading of a novel.
-We will examine God's perspective on other groups of people, and discern how we are called to love one another.
+Grade Prerequisite Description Spanish I 4101 4102 2 9-12 None This course provides an understanding of the Spanish language through reading, writing, listening and speaking, as well as an understanding of the Spanish-speaking cultures around the world.
+Students will develop proficiency through stories and the reading of a novel, as well as applying introductory grammar concepts.
+We will examine God's perspective on other groups of people and discern how we are called to love one another.
 Spanish I/II 4151 4152 2 9-12 None This course provides an accelerated study of Spanish I and II course materials.
-Students will continue developing an understanding of the Spanish language through speaking, listening, reading, and writing.
-Students will recognize how the Spanish language and Hispanic cultures play a role in God's kingdom.
-Proficiency will be developed through stories and the reading of novels.
+Students will develop an understanding of the Spanish language through speaking, listening, reading, and writing.
+Students will develop proficiency through stories and the reading of novels, as well as applying introductory grammar concepts.
+Students will recognize how the Spanish language and Spanish-speaking cultures play a role in God's kingdom.
 Spanish II 4201 4202 2 9-12 Spanish I This course is a continuation of Spanish I. Students will continue developing an understanding of the Spanish language through speaking, listening, reading, and writing and culture study.
-Proficiency will be developed through stories and the reading of two novels.
-Students will recognize how the Spanish language and Hispanic cultures play a role in God's kingdom, and how we are called to build bridges between us and Spanish-speakers.
+Students will develop proficiency through stories and the reading of two novels, as well as applying introductory grammar concepts.
+Students will recognize how the Spanish language and Spanish-speaking cultures play a role in God's kingdom, and how we are called to build bridges between us and Spanish- speakers.
 Spanish III 4301 4302 2 10-12 Spanish I & II with a C+ or higher average Spanish III builds on the basic knowledge and skills acquired in Spanish I and II.
-Students will continue developing an understanding of the Spanish language through speaking, listening, reading, and writing.
-Students will also continue recognizing how the Spanish language and Hispanic cultures play a role in seeking connections and valuing differences in God's kingdom through the study of stories, songs, film, and a video exchange with English students from Colegio Alfa y Omega in Spain.
+Students will continue developing an understanding of the Spanish language through speaking, listening, reading, writing and intermediate grammar.
+Students will also continue recognizing how the Spanish language and Spanish-speaking cultures play a role in seeking connections and valuing differences in God's kingdom through the study of stories, songs, a novel and film, as well as connecting with a Spanish-speaking community.
 Spanish IV 4401 4402 2 11-12 Spanish I, II, III with a B- or higher average Spanish IV deepens students' knowledge and skills acquired in Spanish I, II, & III.
 Students will develop cultural and linguistic understanding as well as a Christian perspective on interpersonal relations.
-Through activities in speaking, listening, reading, and writing, students will become more proficient in communicating in Spanish.
-Students will also continue recognizing how the Spanish language and Hispanic cultures play a role in God's kingdom through the study of history, short stories, songs, film, and sayings.
-Students will also see how each individual's story is different, but still a part of God's greater story.
-AP Spanish Language and Culture 4501 4502 2 12 Spanish I-IV or immersion or heritage speaker background The AP Spanish Language and Culture course provides students with opportunities to develop language proficiency across the three modes of communication: Interpretive, Interpersonal, and Presentational.
-Students learn about culture through the use of authentic materials that are representative of the Spanish-speaking world.
-Materials include a variety of different media (journalistic and literary works, podcasts, interviews, movies, charts, graphs, newscasts, etc.).
-The course is designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where Spanish is spoken and as such, is an immersion experience requiring almost exclusive use of Spanish.
+Through activities in speaking, listening, reading, writing, and advanced grammar practice, students will become more proficient in communicating in Spanish.
+Students will also continue recognizing how the Spanish language and Spanish-speaking cultures play a role in God's kingdom through the study of history, books, short stories, songs, and film.
+AP Spanish Language and Culture 4501 4502 2 12 Spanish I-IV or immersion or heritage speaker background The AP Spanish Language and Culture course develops language proficiency across the three modes of communication: Interpretive, Interpersonal, and Presentational.
+Students learn about culture and how to apply Biblical perspectives through the use of authentic materials that are representative of the Spanish-speaking world.
+Authentic materials include journalistic and literary works, podcasts, interviews, movies, charts, graphs, newscasts, etc. Students will develop the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where Spanish is spoken and, as such, is an immersion experience requiring almost exclusive use of Spanish.

-\Spanish IV waiver applications are available for students who desire to go from Spanish III directly to AP Spanish.
+Spanish IV waiver applications are available for students who desire to go from Spanish III directly to AP Spanish.